AaltoSciComp/scicomp-docs/aalto/opensource.rst

 bureaucracy needed.
 It does not cover complex cases, such as commercial software, work related to inventions, complex partnership agreements, etc. The policy is voluntary, and provides a right to release openly, but does not require it or preclude any other university process.
+(Thus it's more of a guideline than a policy.)
 It only is relevant when the creator has an employment relationship with Aalto.
 If they don't (e.g. students), they own their own work unless there is some other agreement in place (e.g. their own funding contract,